-Lisa is a Senior Lecturer in the UNSW Faculty of Law, Deputy Director of the Gilbert + Tobin Centre of Public Law, and the Coordinator of AUSPUBLAW, the Australian Public Law Blog.
+Lisa is an Associate Professor in the UNSW Faculty of Law and Deputy Director of the Gilbert + Tobin Centre of Public Law.
 Lisa teaches and researches in the field of public law, with a special interest in the intersection of constitutional law, administrative law, and legal theory.

 Lisa holds a PhD from Monash University (for which she was awarded the University medal for Law), a BCL (Distinction) from the University of Oxford, and a BA/LLB (Hons 1) from the University of Western Australia.
 She has experience teaching in constitutional law, administrative law, and statutory interpretation, and is interested in supervising research projects in any of these fields.